The eastern coast of the Ohrid Lake

 I drove up to Elshani, and from there I came down to Peštani.
 Further on I went to the museum on water from Gradište.
 I had lunch at a restaurant on the beach of Trpejca, overlooking the Ohrid Lake.
 Then I went to the St. Naum Monastery and returned to Peštani.

 The owner of Villa Ella exaggerated with the money, so I left the place as soon as possible.
 Further, I headed toward the eastern coast of the Ohrid Lake, toward the border with Albania.
 Lake Ohrid was among the deepest (300m deep) and oldest (3 million years old) lakes of tectonic origin in Europe.
 It had no less than 200 endemic species of flora and fauna.
-The Galičica mountains bordered the eastern shore of the lake.
+The Galičica mountains bordered the eastern shores of the lake.
 Therefore, the neighboring mountains constrained villages to develop either up in the mountains (on steep slopes), either right on the shore of the lake (on narrow pebbled beaches).

 I drove up in the Galičica mountains, to the village of Elshani.
 There were many elegant villas, and a local man placidly cut the hedge that bordered his garden.
 Suddenly, a car stopped behind me and a gentleman approached me in Romanian (after he had seen my car with Romanian numbers parked nearby).
 Next, the gentleman invited me to have a coffee at Risto’s guesthouse, where he told me his story.